ErrorTzy/writings/notes/Peter_seminar_mind/PutnumBrainsInaVat.md

 >
 > Assume that I learned the name from you when I heard you say "Donald Trump is the president of the United States."
 However, in fact you were saying "Joe Biden is the president of the United States." and I heard it wrong, due to my hearing problem.
 Now I picked up the name "Donald Trump" and start to use it.
 Does my use of "Donald Trump", learned from illusion, refer to the actual trump?

+> Maybe another two problems:
+>
+> 1. Whether we are having a representational state
+> 2. What exactly is the representational state representing/ability to determine the referent depends on causation
+>
+> Causation is required for 2.
+This point is less trivial because it is not enough to have the represented and the representational state.
+Mental image is sufficient for 1, which is a weaker claim that mental images are representational in itself.
+I agree with externalism is true for 2.

 **Proposition 3**: The same thing is true of words: speaking without understanding does not amount to representation, even with the feeling of understanding.

 > I don't understand what Putnum is talking about when Putnum says one have the feeling of understanding and can fool a Japanese telepath, but does not actually understand the meaning of the words.